moshehoff/FamilyHistory/site/public/static/chapters/I39965449/05-westonia_business.md

 ### Closing the Business

 In 1921 Berl closed the business and both the house and shop were dismantled.
-Everything, including the remaining stock was brought to Perth and delivered to a vacant block adjoining the Broken Hill Hotel (then managed by [Morrie Hoffman](/profiles/Moshe-משה-Hoffman-Hochman)) in Albany Highway, Victoria Park.
+Everything, including the remaining stock was brought to Perth and delivered to a vacant block adjoining the Broken Hill Hotel (then managed by <a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morrie Hoffman</a>) in Albany Highway, Victoria Park.
 After a couple of weeks it was all auctioned off.
 In the meantime Berl took over the license of Stirling Arms Hotel at Guildford.

 ---